Yoctol/bottender/docs/channel-line-notify.md

 1. The message format only allows text, image, and basic sticker, so you can't send, for example, a message with some buttons.
 2. Can't have more than 1000 characters in a single text message.
-3. the rate limit is 1000 messages per hour.
+3. the rate limit is 1000 messages per token per hour.